rock-simulation/pybob/README.md

 # Prepare Mac OS X for pybob:

+  For OS X it is recommended to use python3.6 and Qt5, although the tools generally are compatible to python2.7 and Qt4.

-  1. install MacPorts (https://www.macports.org), which is used by pybob to install system dependencies
+  1. Install MacPorts (https://www.macports.org), which is used by pybob to install system dependencies.
+     **Note**: follow the install instructions on the macports website carefully.
+  2. Install git:

+          sudo port install git

-  2. install python yaml package via MacPorts:
+  3. Install python36 and python yaml package via MacPorts:

+          sudo port install py36-yaml

+  4. It is recommended to select python3.6 as default for the terminal:

+          sudo port select --set pyhton python3.6

+  5. To use the pybob gui and exported plot gui of MARS:

+          sudo port install py36-sip py36-pyqt5

+  6. To use the exported plot gui of MARS some more packages are needed:

+          sudo port install py36-scipy py36-matplotlib

+  7. To generate pdf plots with latex support:

-          sudo port install py-yaml
+          sudo port install texlive texlive-latex-extra

 # Install MARS via pybob